golok727/ara/README.md

 # Ara
 A 2D rendering library built on top of wgpu.

-Ara is a fork [Skie](https://github.com/golok727/saki/tree/main/skie).
+Ara second version of [Skie](https://github.com/golok727/saki/tree/main/skie).

-This library is used and maintained by [@flutebrush](https://github.com/flutebrush)
+This is the primary rendering engine for [@flutebrush](https://github.com/flutebrush)

 ## Running Examples
 To run examples, use the following command: